adnanmasood/cs-435-spring-2025/attention-is-all-you-really-need.md

-** “Attention Is All You Need” (Vaswani et al., 2017)**
+#  Attention Is All You Need” (Vaswani et al., 2017)
-_Attribution:_

 The paper “Attention Is All You Need” was originally published as:
 > Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones,
 > Aidan N. Gomez, Lukasz Kaiser, and Illia Polosukhin (2017).
 > *Attention Is All You Need*. arXiv:1706.03762v7 [cs.CL].

-Google has granted permission to reproduce tables and figures from the paper for scholarly works.
-The excerpts and figures below are used under that permission.

 https://arxiv.org/abs/1706.03762